SeanSnake93/Project_2/README.md

 ## Set-Up Process
 ### Creating Virtual Machine

+To create my Virtual Machine I used the [Google Cloud Platform][gcp-vm] and created an instance. <br />
+The settings changed from the default where the Region (eroupe-west2) and Boot disk (Ubuntu, Ubuntu 18.04 LTS).

+Once done I clicked 'Create' to produce my instance.

 #### Opening ports

+To enable ports on my VM I needed to edit the ports my machine has access to.
+This is done by using GCP's [Firewall Rules][gcp-firewall-rules] found in the 'VCP Network' tab.
+In here I created Ports with the following settings.

+* open-flask
+    - Targets
+        - All instances in the network
+    - Source filters
+        - IP Ranges : 0.0.0.0/0
+    - Protocols and ports
+        - tcp : 5000

+* open-jenkins
+    - Targets
+        - All instances in the network
+    - Source filters
+        - IP Ranges : 0.0.0.0/0
+    - Protocols and ports
+        - tcp : 8080

+Returning to the [Virtual Machine Instance's][gcp-vm] and entering my Virtual Machine to edit its setting. <br />
+Scrolling down to Network Tags I enter the Port name's (i.e. open-flask) I wished to open and press space to add the port.<br />
+When ports are added click save to enable the changes.

 #### Importing Git Reopository

+Creating a [Git Repository][git]

 #### Remote Access

 git config --global user.email "git@email.com"